rwiker/trivial-ldap/README.md

 A few years back, I needed some mechanism for querying AD servers, as part of a custom content connector for the FAST ESP search engine.
-I found trivial-ldap, and was quickly using it to good effect.
+I found trivial-ldap, and was soon using it to good effect.

 After having used trivial-ldap for a while, I made some modifications, and asked Kevin to review them, and integrate them if he felt that